About the GEF

 The GEF as Financial Mechanism of the UNCCD

-Although the Strategy of the GEF 5 Land degradation Focal Area and the UNCCD 10-year Strategy have very different time frames, there are strong linkages at multiple levels, which both institutions are aiming to strengthen.
-One step in this direction was set with the elaboration of a joint plan of action at the UNCCD GEF retreat held in January 2011 in Bonn.
+Although the LDFA strategy the UNCCD Strategy have different time frames, there are strong linkages at multiple levels, which both institutions are aiming to strengthen within the framework of the Memorandum of Understanding between the COP and the GEF.

 The LDFA provides the framework for eligible countries to utilize GEF resources for implementing the UNCCD.
 Through the focal area, the GEF provides incremental financing for countries to invest in sustainable land management (SLM) activities that generate multiple environmental and development benefits.